AlexHartog/training_log/README.md

 - [] Add more athlete data
 - [x] Save strava athlete id
 - [] Delete invalid subscription
+- [] Check if athlete has premium before checking zones

 ### Important
 - [x] Fix migrations in docker compose.
 What is happening?
 It thinks it's on version 1